Skip to main content

 Best For

-Weighted Attribution
+Weighted attribution

-Distributes booking credit equally across all influencing campaigns
+Distributes booking credit equally across all influencing campaigns and channels in proportion to the number of interactions per campaign and channel.

-Seeing the full picture of marketing performance
+Understanding the full picture of your marketing performance across channels.

-Attributes bookings to the final influencing campaign
+Attributes bookings to the final influencing campaign.

-Comparing with old dashboards or external benchmarks
+Comparing with old dashboards or external benchmarks.

 Did this answer your question?